danielbodnar/awesome-stars/README.md

 ## hacktoberfest2022

+- [containers/fetchit](https://github.com/containers/fetchit) - FetchIt is used to manage the life cycle and configuration of Podman containers
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript